tobiasvogel/hexMerger/README.md

 ## Can I help?

 Definitely.
-If you don't know how to code, you might wan't to consider translating the software into your language.
+If you don't know how to code, you might want to consider translating the software into your language.

 In case you find a bug, defect or if you have any kind of feedback, suggestion, hint, wish; please file it as an "[Issue](https://github.com/tobiasvogel/hexMerger/issues)" (even if a Wish is not literally an Issue...) here on this GitHub page.